House Buying Process FAQs

 Can we reserve a property before it is released for sale?

 No, you cannot reserve a property before it is released for sale.
-However you can advise the on site Development Sales Manager of your interest in a particular plot.
+However you can advise our sales team of your interest in a particular plot.
 We can then let you know once the plot is released for sale.

 Do you offer assisted move packages?